 - Durability: Do check for the warranty offered by the manufacturer.
 A good rule of thumb is to go for a cleaner with a more extended warranty from the manufacturer.

 - Debris: If your pool collects a lot of large debris a suction-side pool cleaner will need more care, and your skimmer too will bear the impact.
 Any suction-side pool cleaner will work well for smaller debris.
 If you live in an area with a lot of leaves, acorns, and other large debris frequently accumulating in your pool, invest in a cleaner with more powerful suction.
 You can also get a pool screen to ease the pressure on the cleaner and your pumping system.

-How to maintain and care for your suction-side cleaner
+How to maintain and care for your suction-side pool cleaner

-With fewer moving parts caring for a suction-side pool, cleaner is more uncomplicated and more comfortable.
+With fewer moving parts caring for a suction-side pool cleaner, the cleaner is more uncomplicated and more comfortable.
 Just keep in mind the following easy tips to make your suction cleaner work well and last longer.